amanverma2009/WebPage-of-AI-Assistant/README.md

-# GUI With Real time Audio Visualizer
+# Webpage With Real time Audio Visualizer
 ## Description:
 Made a GUI of the AI assistant that me and my friends created at our school event—'Innovision'.
 It's a simple GUI with a live audio visualizer made with JavaScript.
 ## Languages Used: